liam-2112/recipe-site/README.md

 ## Acknoweledgement
 Ran out of time to do/finish the README.MD future updates to come to the website and the readme.
+All Images were generated by AI with Chat gpt or taken and uploaded by myself.

 I have gained feedback on my submission and decided to implement some of the features mentioned.
 Check the updates Section of the readme.md.